4 Impacts Low Testosterone Has On Male Health

-Testosterone is obviously an important component to health for men.
+Testosterone is obviously an important factor in men’s health.
 Since it’s a natural byproduct of just existing as a man, many don’t think about the fact that they can actually be low in the testosterone department.
-If you’re a man and you’re feeling certain symptoms of which you’re not sure the root cause, take a look at these 3 impacts that low testosterone has on male health.
-If the symptoms match yours, you must have found the solution to your ails.
+If you’re feeling certain symptoms, and your are not sure of the root cause, take a look at these four impacts that low testosterone has on male health.
+If the symptoms match, you may have found the solution to your ails.

 When talking about testosterone, you might not think that fatigue would be a side effect of not having enough of it, but it is.
 Fatigue is different than just being tired.
 If you’re tired, when you rest you’re able to recover.
 Fatigue doesn’t allow for that.
 Even after sleeping for days, if you struggle with fatigue from low testosterone you’ll still be tired.